fatedier/frp/doc/server_plugin.md

 addr: the address where the external RPC service listens on.
 path: http request url path for the POST request.
-ops: operations plugin needs to handle (e.g. "Login", "NewProxy", "Ping").
+ops: operations plugin needs to handle (e.g. "Login", "NewProxy", ...).

 ### Metadata